future-wd/hugo-image/v2/readme.md

 - You must install the latest GoLang (minimum 1.12).
 See <https://golang.org/dl/>.
 - You must have a VCS client e.g. git.
 See <https://git-scm.com/downloads/>.
-- Install the latest hugo (at least 0.83.0)
+- Install the latest hugo EXTENDED (at least 0.83.0)

 ## Sample usage